ngharrison/KernelFunctions.jl/docs/src/kernels.md

 ```

 ## Multi-output Kernels
-Kernelfunctions implements multi-output kernels as scalar kernels on an extended output domain.
+Kernelfunctions implements multi-output kernels as scalar kernels on an extended input domain.
 For more details on this read [the section on inputs for multi-output GPs](@ref Inputs-for-Multiple-Outputs).

 For a function ``f(x) \rightarrow y`` denote the inputs as ``x, x'``, such that we compute the covariance between output components ``y_{p}`` and ``y_{p'}``.
 The total number of outputs is ``m``.